learn-tdd-in/learntdd.in/vue/index.md

 Now, finally, the test will drive us to implement the real meat of our feature: storing the message entered and displaying it.

-The NewMessageForm won't be responsible for displaying this message, though: we'll create a separate MessageList component that also exists in the parent App component.
+The `NewMessageForm` won't be responsible for displaying this message, though: we'll create a separate `MessageList` component that also exists in the parent `App` component.
 The way we can send data to the parent component is by taking in an event handler and calling it.

-To add this event handler behavior to NewMessageForm, we want to step back down to the component test.
+To add this event handler behavior to `NewMessageForm`, we want to step back down to the component test.
 In this case, the component test won't be asserting exactly the same thing as the end-to-end test.
 The end-to-end test is looking for the 'New message' content on the screen, but the component test will only be asserting the behavior that the NewMessageForm component is responsible for: that it calls the event handler.

 Add another test case to `NewMessageForm.spec.js`: